Janet E. Petro is the director of NASA’s John F. Kennedy Space Center in Cape Canaveral, Florida, leading America’s premier multi-user spaceport.

-Appointed to the deputy director position in April 2007, she shares responsibility with the center director in managing the Kennedy team of civil service and contractor employees, determining and implementing center policy and managing and executing Kennedy missions and agency program responsibilities.
+Previously, Petro was deputy director, a position she held since 2007.
+In that role, she helped manage the Kennedy team of civil service and contractor employees, determining and implementing center policy and managing and executing Kennedy missions and agency program responsibilities.
 As Kennedy transitioned into a multi-user spaceport, she led cross agency initiatives with the Federal Aviation Administration and U.S. Air Force to streamline government processes and support commercial space operations, to increase government efficiency and limit redundancy.
 Beginning in September 2012, she served a 12-month appointment at NASA Headquarters in Washington, D.C., as the deputy associate administrator and acting director for the Office of Evaluation.
-More recently, in May 2017 Petro was named the Program Executive to lead the agency-wide initiative for a phased implementation to restructure all mission support functions, including Human Capital, Finance and Legislative Affairs, and to ensure efficient and effective support of NASA’s missions.
+In May 2017 Petro was named the Program Executive to lead the agency-wide initiative for a phased implementation to restructure all mission support functions, including Human Capital, Finance and Legislative Affairs, and to ensure efficient and effective support of NASA’s missions.

 Petro began her professional career as a commissioned officer in the U.S. Army after graduating in 1981 from the U.S. Military Academy at West Point, New York, with a Bachelor of Science in engineering.
 She served in the U.S. Army’s aviation branch with various assignments overseas in Germany.
 She also holds a Master of Science in business administration from Boston University’s Metropolitan College.